charleneTanataaa/garden-of-words/README.md

 - Pagination: Browse all your letters page by page.
 - Write, update, and delete: You can write, update, and delete your letters.
 - Community Letters: Public letters shared by users.
+- Profile: Allows you to update your username, password, and email.

 ## Tech Stack 🖥️
 - Laravel